 Continuing students register for their next semester around the mid-term period by working with their academic advisor.
 For more information, please view the Academic Calendar.

 At the beginning of each semester, there is a five-day period in which students may make changes to their schedule by adding or dropping a class.

 Students are expected to declare a major by the end of their sophomore year.
 To do so, complete the Major Declaration Form and return to the Office of the Registrar.

 Still exploring which major to select?
 Take advantage of these resources to help you identify the major that best fits your career goals.

 - Explore LMC degree and minor programs online and in the college catalog.

 - Speak with fellow students, faculty members and your advisor to learn more about programs of interest.

 - Take advantage of self-exploration programs and resources through Career Services.

 - Meet with Laura Padgett, director of the Burton Center for Academic and Career Development, to develop a major selection plan.

-Certain programs such as Athletic Training, Musical Theatre, and Nursing require special admission criteria into the major.
+Certain programs such as Athletic Training, Education, Musical Theatre, and Nursing require special admission criteria into the major.
 Interested students are encouraged to consult with program coordinators early to learn more.Advising & Registration FAQ